 Training that requires the instructor and trainee to be within 2m of each other is allowed only under these conditions:

 - Training is done on a “one-on-one” basis

-- All existing COVID-specific work processes and shared space protocols are followed.
+- All existing COVID-specific work processes including active screening and shared space protocols are followed.

 Involvement of Human Participants

 Note: Research personnel or researchers (those conducting the research) are distinguished from human participants (those who are the subject of the research).
 Due to the complexities and potential for increased risk, all Research Activity Plans involving human participants will be submitted separately through this portal.

 For research activities where participants require materials or instruments but do not need to attend campus, items should be delivered by mail or courier.
 Where this is not possible, in-person delivery of materials by research personnel does not require additional approval, but does require strict adherence to social/physical distancing policies, and procedures should be clearly outlined in any relevant ethics applications.

 Research is permitted under the following conditions:

 - Prior to coming to campus for the first time, all research personnel must complete the Employee/Research Checklist.
 For subsequent visits, the provincial self-assessment must be completed one hour before coming to campus.